-- PS 106.
+PS 106.
 LEGAL ADVOCACY AND CRITICAL REASONING I. This course allows students to develop elementary and advanced skills in legal advocacy and critical reasoning through participation in mock trial or moot court competition.
 The course is open to all students without prerequisites, but students will be graded by skill level taking into account previous mock trial or moot court experience.
+(3)

-(3) - PS 201.
+PS 201.
 AMERICAN NATIONAL GOVERNMENT AND POLITICS.
 This course surveys the basic structures and processes of American Government and politics.
 Course coverage includes Congress, the Presidency, the courts system, federalism, parties and pressure groups, campaigns and elections, public opinion, and public policy analysis.
+(3)

-(3) - PS 205.
+PS 205.
 INTRODUCTION TO POLITICAL SCIENCE.
 This course examines the approaches, concepts and methods, basic policy issues, and debates about the discipline of Political Science.
 The course covers key concepts such as power and citizenship.
 Instruction includes lectures and discussion, but also emphasizes active learning strategies.
 Along with a cognitive grasp of key political concepts and information, students should leave the course with skills and dispositions that promote effective citizenship.
+(3)

-(3) - PS 206.
+PS 206.
 LEGAL ADVOCACY AND CRITICAL REASONING II.
 This course allows students to develop elementary and advanced skills in legal advocacy and critical reasoning through participation in mock trial or moot court competition.
 The course is open to all students without prerequisites, but students will be graded by skill level taking into account previous mock trial or moot court experience.
+(3)

-(3) - PS 210.
+PS 210.
 LEGISLATIVE PROCESSES.
 This course focuses on the study of legislative membership and processes with emphasis on Congress.
 Students in the course will learn the rules and procedures for making laws, how legislatures make law, and effective techniques for influencing legislative behavior.
+(3)

-(3) - PS 216.
+PS 216.
 STATE AND LOCAL GOVERNMENT AND POLITICS.
 This course analyzes political structures, processes and practices at the state and local levels, and examines state and local governments in the context of the federal system.
 Students should leave the course with a better understanding of how legislative, executive, and judicial agencies operate at sub-national levels, and how they, as citizens, can influence state and local government and politics.
+(3)

-(3) - PS 306.
+PS 306.
 LEGAL ADVOCACY AND CRITICAL REASONING III.
 This course allows students to develop elementary and advanced skills in legal advocacy and critical reasoning through participation in mock trial or moot court competition.
 The course is open to all students without prerequisite, but students will be graded by skill level taking into account previous mock trial or moot court experience.
+(3)

-(3) - PS 321.
+PS 321.
 COMPARATIVE GOVERNMENT AND POLITICS.
 This course teaches students elemental approaches and techniques for comparing and contrasting political systems and processes in major western and non-western nation states.
 Students will explore some specific case studies of political systems outside the United States to illustrate these approaches and techniques.
-(3) - PS 330.
-INTERNATIONAL ORGANIZATIONS.
-This course examines international organizations and how they affect relations among nation-states.
-Examples of organizations include formal international organizations such as the United Nations (UN), treaty organizations such as the North Atlantic Treaty Organization (NATO), regional organizations such as the European Union (EU), and international nongovernmental organizations (INGOs) like Amnesty International.
 (3)